anishst/Learn/CloudComputing/AWS/aws_notes.md

 - allows incremental snapshot backups
 - EBS volumes store data within a single Availability Zone
 - need to be same AZ to attach EC2 instances
+- Both non-root and root volumes can be encrypted
+-  It uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and snapshots.
 - https://aws.amazon.com/ebs
 - Making an Amazon EBS volume available for use on Linux - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html
+- EBS Charges
+    - Provisioned IOPS
+    - The amount of data storage provisioned(not consumed) per month

 ### AWS S3 - Simple Storage Service
+ - object-based storage system that stores objects that are comprised of **key, value pairs**
  - object level storage and distribtuon for the internet
     - In object storage, each object consists of data, metadata, and a key.
  - max size is 5 TB